Living room in Brisa Alacant apartment in Gran Alacant

 • • Keep your deposit payment confirmation (transfer, receipt)

-What rights does a tourist renting an apartment in Spain have?
+What rights does a tenant renting an apartment in Spain have?

 Right to privacy